simp/simp-doc/docs/getting_started_guide/Installation_Options/ISO/Installation_Advanced_Topics/Disk_Encryption.rst

 ---------------

-The default :term:`ISO` and kickstart files in SIMP encrypt the first physical volume if the ``simp_disk_crypt`` option is provided at the boot command line or, on an EFI system, the menu option is selected that enable disk encryption.
+The default :term:`ISO` and kickstart files in SIMP encrypt the first physical volume, if the ``simp_disk_crypt`` option is provided at the boot command line or, on an EFI system, one of the menu options that enable disk encryption is selected.

 ..
 WARNING::